Become a Zoollower, now with 3x2 for the first members. Find out here!

 DID YOU KNOW ...

-They are considered the great apes of the new world for their cognitive ability.
+They are considered the great apes of the new world because of their cognitive ability.
 They are very skilled, as they can use tools such as stones and sticks to access food.

 Covid Info